What is liquidation?

 What is directors’ disqualification?

 In all formalised insolvencies the licensed insolvency practitioner has to prepare a report on the conduct of the directors under the Company Directors Disqualification Act 1986.
-The Department for Trade and Industry considers the report and if they consider it appropriate they can issue court proceedings against a director to have him or her disqualified from holding directorships for anything up to a period of 15 years.
+The Insolvency Service considers the report and if they consider it appropriate they can issue court proceedings against a director to have him or her disqualified from holding directorships for anything up to a period of 15 years.
 Holding a directorship includes directly or indirectly taking part in the management of a limited company.
 Disqualifications occur in a small minority of insolvencies.
 The proceedings are civil and not criminal.